zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

    Other file names are instead used to define additional locations for your webserver.
 ```

 You can also override the default NGINX configuration by adding an `nginx.conf` file into `webserver/configs/{ENV}/`.
-You can use this to further define the webserver's behavior, overriding the default `nginx.conf` file.
+You can use this to further define the webserver's behavior.
 See the [official NGINX documentation](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/) for more information.

 ### Configuring the Public Directory